WesleyJoseSantos/EmbApi/readme.md

 > **Advise:** This is an work in progress.
 Don't use it on production environments.

 EmbAPI is an open-source library for developing firmware  in the IoT space.
-It is compatible with arduino, and Linux and is designed to simplify and accelerate the development of IoT projects by providing a standard API accessible via HTTP client or MQTT client for configuring devices.
+It is compatible with arduino, and Linux/Windows and is designed to simplify and accelerate the development of IoT projects by providing a standard API accessible via HTTP client or MQTT client for configuring devices.

-One of the main advantages of EmbAPI is its compatibility with Linux, which allows to develop and test a large part of the firmware on a PC before deploying it on the bare metal.
+One of the main advantages of EmbAPI is its compatibility with Linux/Windows, which allows to develop and test a large part of the firmware on a PC before deploying it on the bare metal.
 This feature greatly simplifies debugging, as debugging code directly on the hardware can be quite challenging.

 The main differentiator of EmbAPI is its implementation of a standard API that can be accessed via different protocols, making it easier for developers to integrate their devices with another frameworks and languages such as Flutter, JavaScript/TypeScript, Rust, and more.
 The library is designed to be modular and extensible, allowing it to support additional protocols such as Modbus, OPC UA, CAN Bus, and others in the future.